 10. Multiple Sclerosis

 This disease causes damage to the nerve cells in both the spinal cord and brain.
-It may cause the nerves to deteriorate and cannot be reversed.
+Multiple Sclerosis may cause the nerves to deteriorate and cannot be reversed.
 Many insurance companies don’t provide life insurance coverage for a person with this condition, but there are still some that do.

 11. Amyotrophic Lateral Sclerosis (ALS)